tldr-pages/tldr/pages/common/swagger-codegen.md

 > Generate code and documentation for your REST api from a OpenAPI/swagger definition.

-- Generate documentation and code from a OpenAPI/swagger file:
+- Generate documentation and code from an OpenAPI/swagger file:

 `swagger-codegen generate -i {{swagger_file}} -l {{language}}`